-In 'Expert' mode the computer's levels of playing strength fall into 8 categories: 'Normal', 'Easy', 'Fun', 'Blitz', 'Tournament', 'User', 'Fixed depth' and 'Find mate'.
+The computer's levels of playing strength fall into 8 categories: 'Normal', 'Easy', 'Fun', 'Blitz', 'Tournament', 'User', 'Fixed depth' and 'Find mate'.

 When you select 'Level' from the menu, the current level is displayed.
 Initially the computer is set to play on 'Easy' level 4.
+On this level it will cut short its calculations after examining 2000 positions.

-- To alter the level category: Press ☆ or ♣ as many times as necessary until the desired category is shown. - To alter the level number within the category: press ⇔ or ⇔ as many times as necessary.
+- To alter the level category: Press $\hat{\mathbf{r}}$ or $\mathbb{Q}$ as many times as necessary until the desired category is shown. - To alter the level number within the category: press ⇔ or ⇒ as many times as necessary.
 (The 'User' category is a special case, in which you have to specify a range of parameters.) - When the desired level is displayed, press GREEN to select it and return to the 'info' screen.
 (Instead, a press on RED would return to the menu while leaving the level unchanged.)